Luos-io/Documentation/src/pages/luos-technology/node/topology.md

 # Network topology

-As mentioned in the previous paragraphs, thanks to [Robus](../node/luos.md), the nodes have the capability to communicate with each other.
-However, Robus is not the only necessity to achieve using this characteristic.
 The nodes can access at any time to the position of every other node in the network by accessing a specific structure called routing table.
 The routing table is designed and shared among the nodes after the execution of a devoted process called detection.

+This routing table allow any service to find, locate, and use any other service on the entire network.

 ## Routing Table